Maintenance - JD DME

 However, more extensive maintenance which, based on the manufacturers' recommendations, is to be performed by authorized technicians, and is covered as repairs for medically necessary DME which a beneficiary owns.
 This might include, for example, breaking down sealed components and performing tests which require specialized testing equipment not available to the beneficiary.

 Maintenance of purchased items that require frequent and substantial servicing is not covered.

-MS Six month maintenance and servicing fee for reasonable and necessary parts and labor which are not covered under any manufacturer or supplier warranty
+MS - Add to claim line to indicate a six-month maintenance and servicing fee for reasonable and necessary parts and labor which are not covered under any manufacturer or supplier warranty.

 Last Updated Fri, 25 Feb 2022 17:46:46 +0000